dibyank-singh/CodeShare-DSA/README.md

 Overview:

 In a singly linked list, each node contains a data element and a reference (or link) to the next node in the sequence.
 The last node points to null, indicating the end of the list.
-Singly linked lists are simple and efficient in terms of memory usage, but they do not support backward traversal
+Singly linked lists are simple and efficient in terms of memory usage, but they do not support backward traversal.

 JavaScript Example:
 ```javascript